econnet/econ/do.rst

 The **econ contract** requires the `LE`_ to care to

-- *attribute* to econs the *contribution* to the product version (tributes)
+- *attribute* to econs the *contribution* to the product
 - *distribute* profit proportionally

-Tributes are internal records for product-related efforts stored in the repo.
+All these words contain "tribute".
+Therefore the product-internal unit of work result is called tribute.

-Tributes document the product ownership.
+Tributes document product ownership.

-The tribute record consists of:

-- quantity
-- product internal work unit

-How and how precise work is recorded needs to be agreed upon.
-There should be an effort in the fair attribution of work, but how much is democratically decided by the contributors.
-Micro-recording and micro-payments produce more effort than value and thus produce deficit.
+.. _`dm`:

+:dm:

 Tributes produce delayed income in an outside currency when the product is sold.
 Until then tributes can still be